 A dental emergency is usually characterized by severe or persistent oral pain and/or visible damage to your teeth.
 Let us know right away if you’re suffering from a broken or knocked out tooth, a toothache that does not get any better, visible swelling in your mouth, or a loss of a dental restoration.
 These issues all need to be dealt with immediately if you don’t want them to grow worse.

 We are an in-network provider for Delta Dental Premier, Aetna, and Cigna.
-That means that if you have a plan under one of those carriers, you can maximize your savings by visiting our practice.
+That means that if you have a plan under one of those carriers, you can maximize your savings by visiting our dental office.
 It does not mean, however, that we are unwilling to accept other plans.
 If you call ahead with your insurance information, we’ll let you know what benefits you’ll be entitled to should you choose to schedule an appointment.